Valérie Hermann

 Valérie Hermann is a French businesswoman.
 She is the managing director of the fashion and luxury division of EPI, a private investment fund based in Paris.
+In 2009 Fortune named her one of the world's 50 most powerful women in business.

 Early life

 Valérie Hermann was born and raised in Concarneau.
 Her parents and older siblings are surgeons.

 Career

 After graduating from HEC Paris in 1985, she joined the Comité Colbert, an association of French companies in the luxury industry.
 In 1989, she was president of Jacques Fath Couture et Parfums.
 From 1989 to 1993, she took over the commercial management of Ercuis (silversmith) and Raynaud (porcelain).
 In 1996, she was appointed director of John Galliano SA.
 Three years later, she became director of women's ready-to-wear collections designed by John Galliano for Christian Dior.

 In 2005, she was appointed CEO of Yves Saint Laurent (now Saint Laurent Paris), which is part of the PPR group.
-Together with artistic director Stefano Pilati, who succeeded Tom Ford, she helped restore the company's deficit during the financial crisis of 2007-2008.
+Together with artistic director Stefano Pilati, who succeeded Tom Ford, she helped restore the company's deficit during the 2008 financial crisis.
 Hermann developed the sale of accessories, leather goods, bags and shoes.
 In 2008, she won the “Femmes en or” trophy in the "business" category.
 In 2009, Hermann was appointed to the board of directors of the PPR Foundation and was ranked 46th in the Fortune's ranking of the world's most powerful women in business.